Barnard-PL-Labs/SequencerLiveCoding/README.md

     sudo npm install -g browserify
     browserify public/js/main.js -o public/js/compiled.js

+We also need axios to perform network requests from node and the browser.

+    npm install axios

 Synthesis uses the SMT solver CVC5 (which is a crazy optimized behemoth of C code), so needs to run server side.
 You can download the binary from the CVC5 github page https://github.com/cvc5/cvc5/releases/).
 The tool expects the executable to be named cvc5 and be in /usr/local/bin/.
 You will also need chmod a+x to change permissions of the executable.
 If you are working on a Mac, this instructions will be a bit different.